ryzokuken/mf2-docs/guide-v2.md

 Check out {:img src=|image.png|}.
 ```

+The text `|image.png|` is an example of a _quoted_ literal.
+It has to be quoted because it includes a '.' character.
+In general, literals containing non-alphanumeric characters have to be quoted.

 ## Markup

 Another type of placeholder is a _markup placeholder_.
 A markup placeholder can be "open", "close", or "standalone".
 This example shows open and close markup placeholders.